 Easy cycling in mostly flat areas, with only few short climbs and descents.
 Little effort required, suitable for people with less experience.

 This tour along the Saar and Mosel combines the best of the German ‘Bundesländer’ Saarland and Rheinland Pfalz.
-While cycling from Merzig to Alken you’ll discover the legacy of the Roman Empire, Saarschleife, Castles; go beyond your limits and meet the ‘Queen of grapes’.
+While cycling from Mettlach to Cochem you’ll discover the legacy of the Roman Empire, Saarschleife, Castles; go beyond your limits and meet the ‘Queen of grapes’.

 Go back in time and visit the Roman villas and public baths along the two rivers.
 In Trier you can visit the Porta Nigra.
 This ancient gateway is one of the best known monuments from the Roman era.
 While cycling through one of Germany’s greater wine-growing areas this is an excellent occasion to taste a lot of different wines and see where they grow and how they are made.
 Get acquainted with the excellent but uncomplicated wines from the Saar and the so called ‘Spitzenweinen’ along the Mosel like the ‘Zeller Schwarze Katz’.
 The main ingredient for those wines is the Riesling, a white grape variety which dates back to the 15th century and is crowned the ‘Queen of grapes’.